JimSeker/bluetooth/README.md

 <b>controller</b> is a google's example for the Controller.
 Nothing was changed, only it's now setup for studio.

+<b>BLEScannerDemo</b> scan for ble devices and attempts to connect them via the gatt classes

+<b>BluetoothLEDemo</b> is example of how the advertise and discovery via BLE

+<b>BluetoothLEperipheral</b> is an all in one BLE example I got from another example and updated.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for Android.